-A mouse can vary in cost wildly, yet in our selection process, most of the mice tested ended up being under $40.
+Mice can vary in cost, yet in our selection process, most of the mice tested were under $40.
 This started a precedent across the review of what a quality mouse was truly worth.
 Our best overall mouse costs less, so for those in our review that cost 5-7 times more, we wanted to weigh whether the extra cost was worth it.
 Each mouse was weighed in this metric based on whether or not the list price matched our perceived quality of the mouse.

 The Tecknet BM308 Wireless tops the list, offering great features and quality for a great price.
 On the pricier end was the Apple Magic, but we think some will find value in it given its unique design and the devout following that Apple has developed.
 Ultimately, most mouse users can find a product they'll love for under $40.
 For the budget-conscious, we'd recommend looking at a radio frequency USB dongle mouse, which generally runs less expensive than a Bluetooth option.

 Surface Slide/Sensor Quality

 This category is made up of two parts; first, analyzing the physical ease of sliding around the mouse on different surfaces, and analyzing the differences in sensors in picking up movement on various surfaces.
 We tested each mouse on marble, wood, glass, plastic, cloth, and a mousepad; this allowed us to determine how efficient the mouse was at sliding and sensing movement on common desk/table materials.

 While picking a Bluetooth mouse can be daunting, we firmly believe that you can find the exact mouse you're looking for based on your needs.
 Compromise shouldn't be major — just like the price tag.
-We hope we've presented you with a variety of options and that you will be able to find the best contender to suit your needs, whether you're after a budget-friendly model or the best ergonomic option.
+We hope we've presented you with a variety of options and that you will be able to find the best contender to suit your needs, whether you're after a budget-friendly model, the best ergonomic option, or a product from the best wireless mouse review.
+If it's gaming you favor, we've also got reviews on the top gaming mouse paired with the best gaming mouse pad.

 — Zach Joseph